Abnormal Road Surface Detection Using Wheel Sensor Data: Road surface Abnormality Recognition

-Even though the above experiment empirically verified our main assumption on the noise levels of the different classes, comparing the standard deviation of residuals does not lead to a perfect result as can be seen on figure \ref{fig:stds}.
-To overcome this a more sophisticated, machine learning based approach is utilized.
+Even though the above experiment empirically verified our assumption on the noise levels of the different classes, comparing the standard deviation of residuals does not lead to a perfect classification performance as can be seen in figure \ref{fig:stds}.
+In other words, the standard deviation of the residual signals may still be a suboptimal feature for indicating road surface abnormalities.
+To this end, we further improve the classification accuracy by considering data driven classification approaches.